Poshwosh/Kanan-plus-Prime/README.md

 - Shadow Mission walls removal.
 (Source: Unknown)

 ## Disclaimer

+This pack and its custom content is not associated to be with cursey, it only makes use of kanan as any other pack or fork could.

 Please do not link this fork to MabiMods.net, or refer kanan master issues here, all of these scripts are NOT permitted in either of those locations.

 You may use, share and republish any of the data folder modifications.